How will I know if PEBC received my application?

 How will I know if I have passed document evaluation?

 Once all of the required documents have been correctly submitted, it will take up to 8 weeks for your document evaluation to be completed.
-Once your document evaluation has been completed a results letter will be sent to you by regular mail.
+Once your document evaluation has been completed a results letter will be emailed to you.
 This letter may also be used for visa purposes.

 After I complete Document Evaluation, how long do I have to pass the Pharmacist Evaluating Examination?